The brilliant Horrible Histories boat tour is a must

 Plus you get to see some of Central London’s main sights!

-The Terrible Thames boat tour
+The Horrible Histories boat tour

 Horrible Histories Boat Tour